Perez: I am sure it will be very emotional for me at Interlagos

 22 November, 2012

-Nov.22 (Apex) The Brazilian Grand Prix will be the last race for Sergio Perez as a Sauber driver, as for next year the Mexican will move to the McLaren team where he replaces Mercedes bound Lewis Hamilton.
+Nov.22 (GP247) The Brazilian Grand Prix will be the last race for Sergio Perez as a Sauber driver, as for next year the Mexican will move to the McLaren team where he replaces Mercedes bound Lewis Hamilton.

 Ironically since it was announced that Perez would join the Woking squad, his ‘shares’ have plummeted with some below par performances and involvement in a number of incidents including altercations with Lewis Hamilton (in Japan) and Jenson Button (in India).